Meditation with Markus Atmananda

 How does non-dual meditation differ from mindfulness or concentration practices?

-What is Atma-Vichara (self-inquiry)?
+What is Self-Inquiry?

 How do I integrate non-dual meditation into my daily life?